papapuya/brickfox/replit.md

-# MediaMarkt Tools - Produktmanagement
+# PIMPilot - Produktmanagement

 ## Overview
-This full-stack web application automates the generation of AI-powered product descriptions from supplier data.
+PIMPilot is a full-stack web application that automates the generation of AI-powered product descriptions and PIM metadata from supplier data.
 It leverages OpenAI for intelligent text generation and Firecrawl for website analysis, aiming to streamline content creation for MediaMarkt.
-The system is designed for efficient mass processing of product data, primarily through CSV uploads, offering significant cost and speed advantages over image analysis.
+The system is designed for efficient mass processing of product data (2000+ products), primarily through CSV uploads, offering significant cost and speed advantages over image analysis.
 It supports dynamic, product-specific AI prompts and a modular architecture for scalability and maintainability.

 ## User Preferences
 Keine spezifischen Präferenzen dokumentiert.